How to Install John the Ripper on all platforms

 $ sudo apt install john

-That’s all, now type the "john" command in your terminal to start cracking.
+That’s all.
+Now type the "john" command in your terminal to start cracking.

-Install on RHEL
+Install John the Ripper on RHEL

 RHEL 8